groc-prog/pyneo4j-ogm/README.md

 - [ ] Add more documentation
 - [ ] Add more tests
+- [ ] Add setting for automstic create/update timestamps for models
-- [ ] Make warnings optional (for example when using the name of the model as the label/type)
+- [ ] Make warnings optional (for example when using the name of the model as the label/type) via model setting

 ## ⚡️ Quick start <a name="quick-start"></a>